konrad-winnicki/rest-api/README.md

 ```console
 npm run docs
 ```
+## Testing with Thunder Client
 For testing `Thunder Client` can be also used.
-In the root folder you can find `thunder-collection_restapi.json` and `thunder-environment_variables.json`
+You can find it in extensions for VCS.
+In the project root folder you can find `thunder-collection_restapi.json` to import as Collections and `thunder-environment_variables.json` to import es Env.

 ## Folder structure

 ```